angelmz/learn-elixir-with-tests/pre_alpha/markdown/integers.md

   README.md
 ```

-### The lib Folder
+### The `lib` Folder

 The lib/ folder contains the files for the project.
 We start with a single module named after the project.
-You should have a HelloWorld module in the lib/hello_world.ex file.
+You should have a HelloWorld module in the lib/integers.ex file.

-We use @moduledoc and @doc to document our code.

-### The test folder
+### The `test` Folder

-You will fine a pre defined test in the test/ folder.

-- Mix will have generated an example test file test/hello_world_test.exs
+Mix will have generated a predefined example test file `test/integers_test.exs`
-- Notice how `ExUnit.start` is not inclodude.
-If you look under `test/helpers.exs`, you will find it it there.

-In Elixir, the mix test command is used to run the tests that are defined in your project.
-When you run mix test, Mix will automatically search for and run any files that match the pattern test/\*\_test.exs.
+In Elixir, the mix `test` command is used to run the tests that are defined in your project.
+When you run mix `test`, Mix will automatically search for and run any files that match the pattern test/\*\_test.exs.

-The test/test_helpers.exs file is a special file that is run before any of the test files in the test directory.
+Notice how `ExUnit.start()` is not incloduded.
+If you look under `test/test_helpers.exs`, you will find it it there.
+The `test_helpers.exs` file is a special file that is run before any of the test files in the test directory.
 It is used to define common code that is used by multiple test files.
-For example, you might use the test_helpers.exs file to define helper functions that are used by multiple test files, or to set up the environment for the tests ).

 ### Let's get started

 Talk about the `integers.ex`
 -Introduce moduledoc, function docs with parameters - talk about examples later?

-## Tat integers_test.ex
+Integers work as you would expect in Elixir.
+Let's take a look inside `integers_test.ex`.
+Let's delete pre-included test and write our ow, Let's write an `add` function to try things out

 ```elixir
 defmodule IntegersTest do